tue-mps/vfm-uda/README.md

    ```
    (replace ```/data``` with the folder where you stored the datasets)

-  We note that there are small variations in performance between training runs, due to the stochasticity in the process, particularly for UDA techniques.
-Therefore, results may differ slightly depending on the random seed.’
+*Note: there are small variations in performance between training runs, due to the stochasticity in the process, particularly for UDA techniques.
+Therefore, results may differ slightly depending on the random seed.*

 ### Evaluating